lmorchard/blog.lmorchard.com/posts/2017-06-01-backyard-pond.md

 tags: [social, socialmedia, gaming, abuse, harassment]
 ---

 Last fall, we bought a house with a pond in back.
-At first, I didn't even really want it.
+At first, I didn't really want it.
 I had a notion to fill it in, maybe replace it with a fire pit.
 By spring, we decided to keep it.

 It's not a large pond - 6' x 7' x 2' and roughly butterfly-shaped.
 It's got a little turtle that spits water pumped up from a filter box on the bottom.
 The pond liner is hard plastic, like a kiddie pool, covered in gravel and rocks to add a more natural look.
 The whole arrangement is probably 10 years old.